-The absence of EL from certain junctions could be due to an insufficient charge transport resulting from an inappropriate order of the successive layers (inversion of n-BG and p-R relative to those observed by AFM in Fig. 4d, and the energy levels depicted in Fig. 5c), or an excessive thickness of certain ribbons.
-The anisotropic shape of the emissive spots and their orientation (Fig. S10[†]) could be related to some exciton hopping or waveguiding along the p-R ribbons, attributing thus the EL to p-R, although insufficient photons are emitted per spot to obtain a spectrum.
-Cyclic voltammetry of n-BG and p-R in solution show that hole injection from PEDOT:PSS could be possible into p-R, but not n-BG (Fig. 5c and S9[†]).
-In contrast, electron injection from TBPi could occur into both n-BG and p-R. The rarely observed and very weak EL from some isolated p-R ribbons (Fig. S11[†]) suggests that electron injection is inefficient.
-Therefore, the combination of n-BG and p-R in a p-n junction is required herein to transport both holes and electrons, with a recombination that can only occur in p-R due to an energy gap between the HOMO levels of p-R and n-BG that cannot be overcome.
-EL also demonstrates that self-sorting allows interfacial interactions that are sufficiently intimate for electron injection to occur from n-BG ribbons into p-R ribbons and charge recombination therein. p-n junctions are not a requisite for EL of organic nanoobjects,63 but this allows to have an EL switch-on at specific sites in an interpenetrated network.
+The absence of EL from certain junctions could be due to an inappropriate order of the successive layers (inversion of n-BG and p-R relative to that shown in Figure 5c), or an excessive thickness of certain ribbons and resulting insufficient charge transport.
+The anisotropic shape of the emissive spots and their orientation (Figure S10) could be related to some exciton hopping or waveguiding along the p-R ribbons, attributing thus the EL to p-R, although insufficient photons are emitted per spot to obtain a spectrum.
+Cyclic voltammetry of n-BG and p-R in solution show that hole injection from PEDOT:PSS could be possible into p-R, but not n-BG (Figures 5c, S9).
+In contrast, electron injection from TBPi could occur into both n-BG and p-R. The rarely observed and very weak EL from some isolated p

+R ribbons (Figure S11) suggests that electron injection is inefficient.
+Therefore, the combination of n-BG and p-R in p-n junction is required herein to transport both holes and electrons, with a recombination that can only occur in p-R due to an energy gap between the HOMO levels of p-R and n-BG that cannot be overcome.
+EL also demonstrates that self-sorting allows interfacial interactions that are sufficiently intimate for electron injection to occur from n-BG ribbons into p-R ribbons and charge recombination therein.
+The necessity of p-n junction is not an requisite for EL of organic nanoobjects,64,65 but this allows to have an EL switch-on at specific sites in an interpenetrated network.
 In perspective, p-n junctions in hierarchically organized and patterned nanoribbon electroluminescent devices could be of interest.
-The methodology developed for the photo-induced hierarchical selfassembly and patterning recently demonstrated for anthracene nanofibers33 could be useful.
-In addition, EL of p-R could be expected to be significantly linearly polarized (photo-luminescence P value can reach ~0.5), an important feature for ELdevices such as OLEDs.
+The methodology developed for the photo-induced hierarchical self-assembly and patterning recently demonstrated for anthracene nanofibers33 could be useful.
+In addition, EL of p-R could be expected to be significantly linearly polarized (photoluminescence P value can reach ~0.5), an important feature for EL-devices such as OLEDs.